snipsco/hermes-protocol/platforms/hermes-javascript/README.md

     // Use it in conjunction with the RUST_LOG environment variable (set -x RUST_LOG debug)
     logs: true,
     // A custom path to the hermes FFI dynamic library file.
-    libraryPath: // default: at the hermes-js package root folder location })
+    libraryPath: // default: at the hermes-javascript package root folder location })
 ```